If you’re 7 months pregnant, you’ve officially entered the final stretch. Congratulations! We’ll take you through what to expect.

 And the average baby weight at 7 months pregnant is in the region of two to four pounds.

-Other interesting things to know about the little peanut growing inside you?
+Other interesting things to know about the babe growing inside you?

-By month seven, their lungs are able to breathe air.
+By month seven, your fetus’ lungs are developed, but not ready to breathe by themselves.

 While they have been hearing sounds inside your body since about 18 weeks, by the time they reach the third trimester, they start hearing sounds from outside, too.